Returning to school after a break – some ideas for autistic learners*

 - Provide a safe space – consider the individual’s sensory needs.
 You may need to update any previous sensory assessment to take in to account any changes within the setting or with the young person’s recent experiences.
 Consider what would be the most appropriate safe space for each learner and that this isn’t always out of the classroom.

 - Make the connection – engage with the child/young person, and their parent/carer.
-Some things may have changed during lockdown and there may be some differences in the child/young person’s needs and abilities.
+Some things may have changed and there may be some differences in the child/young person’s needs and abilities.
 Think about your mirror neuron system – use their language and expressions.
 Meet the young person where they are at now and don’t assume it is the same as when you last saw them.

 In addition to our top tips, a number of organisations have been working hard on pulling together some ideas to support this transition back to school and we have gathered together some information for you on this website.